vusion/icon-font-loader/README.md

 ### dataURL

-If true, fonts will be converted into data base64 format embedded in css, instead o emitted as font files.
+If true, fonts will be converted into data base64 format embedded in css, instead of emitted as font files.

 It's recommanded if there are not many icons because font files need extra requests.